OpusMag/lds/README.md

 Option A:

     Go to the latest release at https://github.com/OpusMag/lds and download the binary.
-    Eun chmod +x ~/Downloads/lds (or whatever dir you downloaded it to) Move it to /usr/local/bin/ by running sudo mv lds /usr/local/bin/
+    Run chmod +x ~/Downloads/lds (or whatever dir you downloaded it to) Move it to /usr/local/bin/ by running sudo mv lds /usr/local/bin/

 Option B: